Problem

 sudo nano /etc/X11/xorg.conf.d/30-touchpad.conf

-Paste the following text and save:
+Paste and save:

 Section "InputClass"